LalithYagnavalkya/Gains/README.md

 - Customers page paginationation, inital previous button should be disabled - DONE
 - Frontend: add apiSlic end points in .env file
 - Onces token expires and logouts. next login getCustomers api is always failing and signing out.

+## Issues
+ Because of RAM memory constraints, I must maintain fewer services.
+In my ec2 instance, I only have 1GB of RAM.